vishnukayyala/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+# EXPERIMENT-NO--04-Distance measurement using Ultrasonic sensor

+name:vishnu km
+reg no:2122232401845
+department:ai/ml

 ## AIM:
 To interface an ultrasonic pair and measure the distance in centimeters , calculate the error